adamvaldez/crypto-cog/README.md

 Command | Description
 ------- | ----------------------------------------- |
-bch     | What is Ripple's live price btc     | What is Bitcoin's live price credits | Post link for f3 Web Design Competition eth     | What is Ethereum's live price ltc     | What is Ripple's live price neo     | What is Ripple's live price source  | Post link for f3 Web Design Competition top10   | Get top 10 prices from coinmarketcap top20   | Get top 20 prices from coinmarketcap top5    | Get top 5 prices from coinmarketcap vote    | Post link for f3 Web Design Competition xlm     | What is Ripple's live price xrm     | What is Ripple's live price xrp     | What is Ripple's live price
+btc     | What is Bitcoin's live price eth     | What is Ethereum's live price xrp     | What is Ripple's live price bch     | What is Ripple's live price ltc     | What is Litecoin's live price neo     | What is NEO's live price xlm     | What is Ripple's live price xrm     | What is Ripple's live price top5    | Get top 5 prices from coinmarketcap top10   | Get top 10 prices from coinmarketcap top20   | Get top 20 prices from coinmarketcap source  | Post link to github source vote    | Post link for f3 Web Design Competition credits | Post Authors credits

 ## Dependencies
 - urllib.request